Lotus-Token-Network/TC/README.md

 2. A programmer that have good understanding and experience using JavaScript
 3. Have read about Ethereum and Solidity

+### Coding Participation Requirements

-4. Have a text editor
+1. Have a text editor
-2. MetaMask Extension for Chrome
+2. Install MetaMask Extension for Chrome
-3. Mist or Browser-based Ethereum Wallet
+3. Install Mist or access Browser-based Ethereum Wallet

 ```
 For browser-based: Go to https://wallet.ethereum.org